jacobemcken/jacobemcken.github.io/_posts/2005-01-29-working-on-a-debian-package.markdown

 tags: []
 comments: false
 ---
-I have packaged the TIFF CMYK GIMP plugin <a href="http://www.emcken.dk/weblog/archives/88-Lack-of-CMYK-support-in-GIMP-2.0.html">i found a while back</a>.
-I got Frank, a collauge, to help me take te first steps.
+I have packaged the TIFF CMYK GIMP plugin [I found a while back][1].
+I got Frank, a collauge, to help me take the first steps.
 He has fiddled with it before.
 Now lets se if I ever get it out there :-)

+[1]: {% post_url 2004-11-22-lack-of-cmyk-support-in-gimp-20 %}